TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-user-events.md

 tags: frontend
 ---

 [Last time]({% link _posts/2024-03-18-vitest-code-coverage.md %}) we got Vitest's code coverage tools up and running.
 Now I'm going to use the code coverage results to drive improvements to my unit test suite.
-As we go through this process I'll need to lean on additional [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) features.
+As we go through this process, I'll need to lean on additional [Vitest](https://vitest.dev/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) features.

 # Starting Point